ryukau/VSTPlugins/docs/manual/FDN64Reverb/FDN64Reverb_en.md

     </figure>

 ## Change Log
+- 0.1.5
+  - Fixed crash on Linux.
+  - Fixed BarBox to receive shift key.
 - 0.1.4
   - Fixed a bug that `Interp.
 Rate` is shared between all FDN64Reverb instances.
 - 0.1.3